rsnyder/juncture/cheat-sheet.md

 ```
 </ve-snippet>

+####

-For more examples visit the [gallery documentation page](https://docs.juncture-digital.org/components/image-gallery).
+For more information and examples visit the [gallery documentation page](https://docs.juncture-digital.org/components/image-gallery).

 ### Image Viewer